 Yet De Beren Gieren have certainly succeeded.
-Over the course of four albums, the group has developed a highly distinctive style that sets them apart from other piano trios.
+Over the course of five albums, the group has developed a highly distinctive style that sets them apart from other piano trios.
 Of particular note, amongst other things, is the singular balance they strike between composition and improvisation.
 A kind of golden ratio between melody, rhythmic gradations (with sudden changes of tempo, colour and atmosphere) and free improvisation.
 The latter bears witness to the group’s unique ability to develop sound, for example by the use of electronica, and to paint vast tonal landscapes.

 It is not uncommon for listeners to be drawn into a De Beren Gieren composition through an alluring and progressively evolving melody.
 This, however, might suddenly collapse into a rhythmically hectic episode, filled with intense sound clusters, before settling into an oasis of peace and quiet, or then come to an abrupt end – as if the plug has been pulled on the music.
 This element of surprise is typical of De Beren Gieren’s style.